-Still, why would anyone choose to be close friends with someone who might throw you into a lake of fire (even temporarily, for the sake of purgation), or who slams the door on people whose names are not on the list?
+Still, why would anyone choose to be close friends with someone who slams the door on people whose names didn't make the cut or who throws people into a burning lake, even if for purgation?
 Even if it is a matter of emphasis, the juxtaposition of blessings and curses runs throughout the biblical whole.
 It is there for all to see, whether believer or not.
-It doesn't seem safe or reasonable.
-My mind looks for a resolution where there is none.

 Wisdom, the fruit of spiritual direction stresses that, in order to be in a loving friendship with God, I come to know God whose name is Love.
 It's about re-discovering my blessedness not my wretchedness.
 God is love for everybody if God is love for anyone.
 God parents me with redirection and encouragement in the life of Jesus Christ in the Gospels, the discernment of the Holy Spirit, and the wisdom of my fellow companions in Christ, past and present, the cloud of witnesses****